The vision of Partnership Against Domestic Violence is a community free of domestic violence.

-The mission of Partnership Against Domestic Violence is to end the crime of intimate partner violence and empower its survivors.
+The mission of Partnership Against Domestic Violence is to end the crime of domestic violence and empower its survivors.

 To that end we:

-- Work to educate the public on the dynamics of intimate partner violence;
+- Work to educate the public on the dynamics of domestic violence;

 - Promote healthy dating relationships among adolescents and teens to prevent future violence;